V/STOL: Tail-sitters

-In 1947, Ryan X-13 Vertijet, a tailsitter design, was ordered by the US Navy, who then further issued a proposal in 1948 for an aircraft capable of vertical takeoff and landing (VTOL) aboard platforms mounted on the afterdecks of conventional ships.
+In 1947, the Ryan X-13 Vertijet, a tailsitter design, was ordered by the US Navy, who then further issued a proposal in 1948 for an aircraft capable of VTOL aboard platforms mounted on the afterdecks of conventional ships.
 Both Convair and Lockheed competed for the contract but in 1950, the requirement was revised, with a call for a research aircraft capable of eventually evolving into a VTOL ship-based convoy escort fighter.

+At the end of 1958, the French SNECMA Coléoptère, a tailsitter annular wing design, performed its maiden flight.
+However the sole prototype was destroyed on its ninth flight in 1959, and financing was never sourced for a second prototype.

 Conventional design

 Another more influential early functional contribution to VTOL was Rolls-Royce's Thrust Measuring Rig ("flying bedstead") of 1953.
 This led to the first VTOL engines as used in the first British VTOL aircraft, the Short SC.1 (1957), Short Brothers and Harland, Belfast which used four vertical lift engines with a horizontal one for forward thrust.

 The Short SC.1 was the first British fixed-wing VTOL aircraft.
 The SC.1 was designed to study the problems with VTOL flight and the transition to and from forward flight.
 The SC.1 was designed to meet a Ministry of Supply (MoS) request for tender (ER.143T) for a vertical take-off research aircraft issued in September 1953.
 The design was accepted by the ministry and a contract was placed for two aircraft (XG900 and XG905) to meet Specification ER.143D dated 15 October 1954.
 The SC.1 was also equipped with the first "fly-by-wire" control system for a VTOL aircraft.
 This permitted three modes of control of the aerodynamic surfaces or the nozzle controls.

-The Republic Aviation AP-100 was a prototype VTOL 6x General Electric J85 Turbojet engined nuclear capable strike fighter concept designed by Alexander Kartveli that had 3x ducted fans in the centre of its fuselage and tail as a possible contender for the TFX Program.
-Another design was the A400 AVS that used variable geometry wings but was found too complicated, however it led to the development of the AFVG which in turn helped the development of the Panavia Tornado.
+The Republic Aviation AP-100 was a prototype VTOL 6x General Electric J85 turbojet-engined nuclear-capable strike fighter concept designed by Alexander Kartveli that had three ducted fans in the centre of its fuselage and tail as a possible contender for the TFX Program.
+Another design was the A400 AVS that used variable-geometry wings but was found too complicated; however, it led to the development of the AFVG, which in turn helped the development of the Panavia Tornado.

 The Yakovlev Yak-38 was a Soviet Navy VTOL aircraft intended for use aboard their light carriers, cargoships, and capital ships.
 It was developed from the Yakovlev Yak-36 experimental aircraft in the 1970s.
 Before the Soviet Union broke up, a supersonic VTOL aircraft was developed as the Yak-38's successor, the Yak-141, which never went into production.